LemonTheAxolotl/Elephant-Track-Defense/README.md

 The game runs entirely in the browser with no backend or installation required.

-Game maps, waves, towers, orbs, achievements, tutorials, and difficulties are editable in [`data/`](data/README.md).
-They are loaded through relative URLs, so the same build works on GitHub Pages without a database.

 ## Local development

 Serve this directory with any static file server, then open its local URL.
 JSON loading uses browser `fetch`, matching GitHub Pages deployment behavior.